-The food industry is one of the most challenging for manufacturers when it comes to optimizing their inventory control.
-The sheer complexity of having to manage such a variety of perishable components and ensure that customer service targets are consistently met means that powerful inventory control software is essential.
+The food industry is one of the most challenging for manufacturers when it comes to optimising their inventory control.
+The sheer complexity of having to manage such a variety of perishable components and ensure that customer service targets are consistently met means that powerful food inventory software is essential.
 Many large food and beverage organizations rely on incredibly sophisticated, resource sapping and expensive ERP (Enterprise Resource Planning) systems to meet their requirements.
 However, small to mid-sized food manufacturers are under no obligation to make the same sizeable investment of working capital and resources in setting up an integrated inventory control software solution for their business.

-One of the most significant advantages of implementing a cloud based SaaS (Software as a Service) inventory management solution is the highly customizable nature of the software.
+One of the most significant advantages of implementing a cloud based SaaS (Software as a Service) inventory management solution is the highly customisable nature of the software.
 The ability to refine and modify critical components of an inventory management system to better integrate and align with the business’s unique supply chain is advantageous in many ways.

 With the right inventory management software at their disposal, procurement managers are better able to integrate their data with their suppliers.
 This ensures that lead times are kept to a minimum and the lines of communication are open, clear and free of misinterpretation.
 This leads to a marked decrease in under or over supply of inventory and when dealing with perishables can lead to significant savings as a result of less wastage or delays in production due to inventory being out of stock.

-Traceability – The importance of visibility of the supply chain
+2. Traceability – The importance of visibility of the supply chain

-When dealing with short shelf life produce, it is vital that inventory managers have the ability to track, trace and account for each item of inventory at any time.
+When dealing with short shelf-life produce, it is vital that inventory managers have the ability to track, trace and account for each item of inventory at any time.
 Visibility into the supply chain is exactly what an effective inventory management software solution is tasked to achieve.

 Total visibility into the movement of each item of inventory through the supply chain creates a ripple effect which generates greater efficiency and efficacy along every node – from demand forecasting, through purchasing, manufacturing, distribution and sales.